 Childcare SPARK is an innovative, first-of-its-kind program combining expertise from business development, childcare operations, and childhood development organizations into a business accelerator model to help interested entrepreneurs understand, launch, operate, and grow home-based childcare businesses.
 Our goal is to successfully establish new childcare businesses throughout Marquette County to help families find the care they need to remain or re-enter the workforce.
 Childcare SPARK is just one of several initiatives in our area to address the childcare shortage.

 Childcare SPARK is made possible through initial support from the State of Michigan Equity Fund and an ARPA allocation from the Marquette County Commission.

-If you are ready to apply for the initial (pilot) class, you can do so below.
+If you are ready to apply for the October cohort class, you can do so below.
 The remainder of this page provides more detailed information on the program.

-Launched in March 2023, the program is currently in pilot stage and will be operating under the following timeline (subject to minor adjustments as program development continues):
+Launched in March 2023, the program is currently starting it’s second cohort and will be operating under the following timeline (subject to minor adjustments as program development continues):

 SPARK is designed to be as accessible as possible while still ensuring selected applicants are likely to complete the program.
 If you are considering applying, be sure to consider if you could meet the following state or program requirements: